tirasjeffrey07/rock-paper-scissors/README.md

-# rock-paper-scissors
-A simple rock paper scissors game created using HTML, CSS and JS
+A simple Rock Paper Scissors game using HTMl, CSS and JS

+Uses the localStorage API provided by JavaScript to hold data across browsing sessions

+Have fun :)